yanivpaz/yanivpaz.github.io/_posts/markdowns/multipass.md

 The tool is available for Mac, Windows and Linux at [multipass site](https://multipass.run/)

 * Create cloud-config.yaml file:
-this file will be executed during first boot of the instance
+this file will be executed during the first boot of the instance
 ```

 #cloud-config
 runcmd: